guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 - <span style="color:#98971a">Marathon</span> <span style="color: #3588E9">--></span> is a framework for Apache Mesos, and open-source cluster manager that was developed by the University of California at Berkeley.
 It allows the developer to scale container infrastructure by automating the bulk of management and monitoring tasks.
 - <span style="color:#98971a">Hashicorp's Nomad</span> <span style="color: #3588E9">--></span> is a free and open-source cluster management and scheduling tool that supports Docker and other standalone, virtualized, or containerized applications on all major operating systems across all infrastructure, whether on-premises or in the cloud.
 - <span style="color:#98971a">Docker Swarm</span> <span style="color: #3588E9">--></span> it's the cluster management and orchestration feature that was designed specifically to work with Docker Engine and other Docker tools.
 It's functionality comes from a separate project that Docker calls Swarmkit.
-- <span style="color:#98971a">Kubernetes</span> <span style="color: #3588E9">--></span> it's an open-source platform developed by Google, and it's the de facto standard for container orchestration.
+- <span style="color:#98971a">Kubernetes</span> <span style="color: #3588E9">--></span> it's an open-source platform developed by Google, and it's the standard for container orchestration.
 Kubernetes automates a host of container management tasks like: deployment, storage provisioning, load balancing and scaling, service discovery and "self-healing".

 >[!info]
 >Container orchestration helps to meet business goals and increase profitability by using <span style="color: #d65d0e">automation</span>.